Sisi198/EEG-Study/README.md

   Neuroscan (.CNT / .EEG file): The format of 'Compumedics Neuroscan'; EEG equipment brand.

- Snapmaster .SMA file: The format for Snapmaster, one of the early PC-based EEG data collection programs.
+  Snapmaster .SMA file: The format for Snapmaster, PC-based EEG data collection programs.

   From .XDF or .XDFZ file: A general-purpose Extensible Data Format.
-It is primarily used when synchronizing and recording data from multiple devices simultaneously during an experiment, such as EEG, eye-trackers, and mouse movements.
+Primarily used for synchronising and recording data from multiple devices simultaneously during an experiments (i.e., EEG, eye-trackers, and mouse movements)

   Import Magstim/EGI .mff file: A relatively modern format for the aforementioned EGI Net Station equipment.